Feedback on my training at SAE Institute Paris

 Who are the teachers?

 We call them "speakers" here, because they are first and foremost professionals in the field.
-They're often on first-name terms, as there's no reason for pasionnés, pros and future pros to talk to each other with a broom in their hindquarters.
-They each have their own speciality, and are always available to answer your questions, to go further and sometimes even to experiment with new ideas.
+They're often on first-name terms, as there's no reason to talk to each other with a broom in your hindquarters.
+They each have their own speciality, and are always available to answer your questions, and sometimes even to experiment with new ideas.
 Whether it's during a break, before, after or even during the course to share with the class, they're always available whenever possible.

 Obviously, you'll feel more at home with some than others, but there'll never be any unpleasant surprises, above all because they're always competent, at least in the field in which they teach.